 Np,k is the number of people in population centre or open area population k; and

 Ap,k is the area of population centre or open area population k.

-The population density must be calculated for all population centres and open area populations used in the risk hazard analysis.
+The population density should be calculated for all population centres and open area populations used in the risk hazard analysis.